Uperstream/notex/pages/Note Manual.md

 - Note manual, instruction
 - tags
-	- use "/" to structure the tags
+	- use "/" to structure the tags as folder system
-		- use tags as the file tree
 	- merging tags?